antoinevalentinHA/ha-termux-tools/docs/ha_restore.md

 ```

 The script automatically picks the most recently modified `.tar` file in `Download/`.
+The script selects the newest file by modification time (ls -t)

 ### Step 3 — Confirm the dialog